Back to blog

 How should insurers govern generative AI?

-Insurers should govern generative AI with approved knowledge sources, role-based access, prompt and policy versioning, output citations, human review gates, audit logs, test cases, fallback behavior, and monitoring for drift or unsafe responses.
+Insurers should govern generative AI with approved knowledge sources, role-based access, prompt and policy versioning, output citations, human review gates, audit logs, test cases, fallback behavior, incident review, and monitoring for drift or unsafe responses.

 Should insurers build or buy AI software?